jtail/conventions/java/javadoc.md

 The Javadoc for each class and member begins with a brief summary fragment.

-This is a fragment—a noun phrase or verb phrase, not a complete sentence.
-It does not begin with A {@code Foo} is a..., or This method returns..., nor does it form a complete imperative sentence like Save the record..
+This is a fragment — a noun phrase or verb phrase, not a complete sentence.
+It does not begin with "A {@code Foo} is a...", or "This method returns...", nor does it form a complete imperative sentence like "Save the record.."
 However, the fragment is capitalized and punctuated as if it were a complete sentence.

 Tip: A common mistake is to write simple Javadoc in the form `/** @return the customer ID */`.
 This is incorrect, and should be changed to `/** Returns the customer ID. */`.